Obi-Wan3/OB13-Cogs/README.md

 ## Contributing
-If you have any suggestions, or found any bugs, please let me know or open an issue on my repo!
+If you have any suggestions, or found any bugs, please let me know or [open an issue](https://github.com/Obi-Wan3/OB13-Cogs/issues/new/choose) on my repo!

 If you would like to contribute, please talk to me on Discord first about your ideas before opening a PR.

 ## Cog Requests & Bounties
-I am always open to any ideas or suggestions for new cogs!
+I am always open to any ideas or suggestions for new cogs, especially ones benefiting the general public!

 If you would like to discuss a possible cog commission, please contact me through Discord at Obi-Wan3#0003.